birko/SuperFakturaAPI.NET/README.md

 * **Register(string email, bool sendEmail)** - registers new user to your SuperFaktura account.

 ### 2. Clients
-Class that wrappes all API calls for clients handling in SuperFaktura Used namespaces:
+Class that wrappes all API calls for clients handling in SuperFaktura.
+Used namespaces:
 * Birko.SuperFaktura.Request.Client
 * Birko.SuperFaktura.Response